Skip to main navigationSkip to main content

 - The IC believes that the assets should be invested through a sustainable and ethical investment policy which is in line with the University’s objectives, as set out in the University’s Sustainability Strategy.

 - The IC believes in Engagement over Exclusion in relation to incorporating financially material ESG factors.
-In particular, the IC seeks to engage with those assets which are currently behind their peer groups in terms of sustainability, but are actively in the process of transitioning.
+This includes actively encouraging further progress from those assets which are currently behind their peer groups in terms of sustainability but are actively in the process of transitioning.
 However, the IC reserves the right to use Exclusion as a mechanism for certain circumstances.

 - The IC believes that Climate change is a key ESG risk which should be specifically addressed within the investment strategy.

 - The IC believes that both financial and non-financial considerations should be taken into account when it comes to setting the investment strategy.
-An example of taking into account non-financial considerations is excluding investments on the grounds of ethical and moral views, rather than because you think those investments carry a high risk or may hinder performance.
+An example of taking into account non-financial considerations is excluding investments on the grounds of ethical and moral views, rather than because those investments are perceived to carry a high risk or may hinder performance.

 - Investment Committee Terms of Reference.